 - Taedongmun – Pyongyang.
-Preserved eastern gate of Pyongyang castle.
+The remaining eastern gate of Pyongyang castle.
 Originally built in the 6th century, current gate is built in 1635.

 - Taehungsan Fortress – North Hwanghae.
 Enormous castle – fortress with some 10 km of stone walls, built several millenia ago.
-Major part of walls collapsed and in ruins.
+Major part of walls has collapsed and is in ruins.

-- Anguksa – South Pyongan.
-Buddhist temple complex, founded in 503, rebuilt reveral times.
+- Anguk-sa – South Pyongan.
+The Buddhist temple complex, founded in 503, rebuilt several times.

-- Anhwasa – North Hwanghae.
+- Anhwa-sa – North Hwanghae.
 The only intact Korean Buddhist temple in Kaesong city.
-Built in 930, contains many valuables.
+Constructed in 930, contains many valuables.

 - Pohyon-sa – North Pyongan.
 Korean Buddhist temple, established in 1024.
 Pilgrimage site with numerous very ornate buildings.
-Contains the nine-story Tabo Pagoda which was built in 1044 and 13-story Sokka Pagoda, built in the 14th century.
+Contains the nine-story Tabo Pagoda which was built in 1044 and 13-story Sokka Pagoda which was built in the 14th century.

-- Pyohunsa – Kangwon.
-The only large Buddhist temple in this part of country, which survived the Korean War.
+- Pyohun-sa – Kangwon.
+The only large Buddhist temple in this part of the country, which survived the Korean War.
 Founded in the 7th century, contains many values of art and architecture.

 - Ryangchon Temple – South Hamgyong.
 Buddhist temple, founded in 753.
 Three ornate buildings remain – Taeung Hall, Manse Pavillion and Muryangsu Hall.

-- Ryongtongsa – North Hwanghae.
-Important Korean Buddhist temple, founded by Chontae Buddhist sect in 1027.
+- Ryongtong-sa – North Hwanghae.
+An important Korean Buddhist temple, founded by Chontae Buddhist sect in 1027.
 Restored in 2005, consists of 26 buildings.

-- Songbulsa temple – North Hwanghae.
-Korean Buddhist temple, founded in 898 AD, contains some of the oldest wooden buildings in the country, e.g. Ungjin Hall, built in 1327.
+- Songbul-sa temple – North Hwanghae.
+Korean Buddhist temple, founded in 898 AD, contains some of the oldest wooden buildings in the country, e.g. Ungjin Hall which was constructed in 1327.

 - Sungin Hall – Pyongyang.
-Large shrine, built in 1325.
-Fine example of elaborate Korean architeture of these times.
+A large shrine which was constructed in 1325.
+A fine example of elaborate Korean architecture of these times.

-- Woljong temple – South Hwangsae.
+- Woljong temple – South Hwanghae.
 Magnificent Buddhist temple, founded in the 9th century, most buildings rebuilt in the 15th century.

 - Anrung – North Hwanghae.
-Royal burial from the 10th century, well preserved.
+A well-preserved royal burial from the 10th century.
 Contains guardian statues and murals, including a mural on ceiling showing stars.

 - Anak Tomb No.3.
 (Kogukwon Mausoleum) – South Hwanghae.
 Mausoleum of Goguryeo from 357 AD, with valuable inscriptions and fine murals.

 - Cherŭng Royal Tomb – North Hwanghae.
-Mausoleum from the 15th century where is buried wide of the first ruler of Joseon dynasty.
+Mausoleum from the 15th century where is buried wife of the first ruler of Joseon dynasty.
 Adorned with granite carvings.

 - Dangun Mausoleum (Tangun) – Pyongyang.
 Purported tomb of Dangun – the founder of the first Korean kingdom.
 The enormous complex includes the 22 m high and 50 m wide burial pyramid, which might be built at least 5 000 years ago.
 Complex includes numerous sculptures.

 - Hyonjongrung (Tomb of King Kongmin) – North Hwanghae.
-Elaborate and well preserved royal mausoleum, built in 1365 – 1372.
+Elaborate and well preserved royal mausoleum, constructed in 1365 – 1372.